datacraft-dsc/starfish-py/docs/source/register_asset_remote_agent.rst

 Create an Asset
 ---------------

-We now want to create an Ocean asset to register with Surfer, we can store it's metadata and data all with Surfer.
+We now want to create an Ocean asset to register with the remote agent, we can store it's metadata and data all with agent.

 First we need to create a data asset, using some test data.

 >>> from starfish.asset import DataAsset
->>> asset = DataAsset.create('MyAsset', 'Here is some test text that I want to save in Surfer service')
+>>> asset = DataAsset.create('MyAsset', 'Here is some test text that I want to save in remote agent service')

 Let see what's in the DataAsset metadata